Bodigrim/tasty-bench/README.md

   Alternatively bake it into
   `cabal` file as `ghc-options: "-with-rtsopts=-A32m"`.

-  For GHC ≥ 8.10 consider switching benchmarks to a non-moving garbage collector, because it decreases GC pauses and corresponding noise: `+RTS --nonmoving-gc`.

 * Never compile benchmarks with `-fstatic-argument-transformation`, because it breaks a trick we use to force GHC into reevaluation of the same function application over and over again.